bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 import { reverseString } from 'example:string-reverse/reverse@0.1.0';

 /**
- * The Javascript export below represents the export of the `reversed-upper` interface,
+ * The JavaScript export below represents the export of the `reversed-upper` interface,
  * which which contains `revup` as it's primary exported function.
  */
 export const reversedUpper = {